fourmolu/fourmolu/DEVELOPER.md

 We highly recommend turning on pre-commit hooks to run checks every time you commit.
 To do so, install [`pre-commit`](https://pre-commit.com/) and run `pre-commit install` in this directory.

+`pre-commit` will run `fourmolu` on the source code on every commit, automatically detecting whether you built `fourmolu` with Stack or Cabal.
+If the auto-detection isn't working out, you can override it by setting `export BUILD_TYPE=stack/cabal` in your environment.

 This is optional, but is run in CI regardless.

 ## Instant feedback with GHCID